eslothower/112TermProject/ideas.md

 - 2D simulation software that simulates the lifespan of animals and plants
 - 2D terrain generation
 - Prey vs. Predators
+- Different foods give different benefits (the rarer they are, the more nutritious they are
+- Animals can starve
 - Will be able to change attributes that will have a direct impact on the simulation
   - Avg. lifespan of animal1, animal2, animal3, etc.
   - Avg. plant/food growth